postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ![Collection Discovery](https://assets.postman.com/postman-docs/discovery-switch-template.jpg)

 > When you publish public documentation, anyone with the URL can access it.
 By sharing your documentation with the API Network or as a template, you increase the visibility of your API to a wider range of consumers by leveraging the Postman community.
-Users can then access both the API Network and community templates via the __New__ button within the Postman app or [on the web](https://explore.postman.com).You also need to update your [explore.postman.com](https://explore.postman.com) details manually.
+Users can then access both the API Network and community templates via the __New__ button within the Postman app or [on the web](https://explore.postman.com).

 * Choose __Add to API Network__ to [feature your team docs in the Postman publisher network](/docs/publishing-your-api/add-api-network/).
 * Choose __Add to Postman Templates__ to [share your collection with the Postman community as an individual](/docs/publishing-your-api/add-templates/) and make it discoverable via Postman.